AustinJR6/wwjd-app/README.md

 EXPO_PUBLIC_API_URL=https://us-central1-onevine-app.cloudfunctions.net
 GEMINI_API_KEY=<your Gemini API key>
 ```

+### Google Services Configuration

+If you build the app with EAS, provide your Firebase `google-services.json` as a
+file-based secret named `GOOGLE_SERVICES_JSON`.
+EAS Build will create the file
+and expose its path via the `GOOGLE_SERVICES_JSON` environment variable.
+The app
+config reads this variable to locate the file during prebuild.

 📱 Key Features
 ✝️ 🕉️ ☪️ 🕎 Multi-Faith Reflection AI
 Dynamic prompts based on selected religion